-CRICKET climbs into the passenger seat.
+CRICKET hobbles over, scratching his butt and climbs into the passenger seat.
 HOWARD shakes his head again, pops a jar and watches them drive away.

 HOWARD

 (to DANNY)

 Shit.

 INT.
 MODEL T, ROAD - NIGHT

 JACK drives the Model T through the night, a look of determination on his face.
 CRICKET sits in the passenger seat, looking scared.
 In the back seat, gallon bottles of whiskey rattle and clink.
 JACK pops the glove compartment and pulls out a small revolver and jams it into his waistband.
 CRICKET blanches.